 The Resident Engineer will inspect and certify the proposed concrete plant in accordance with Section 414.03.A of the Standard Specifications and will submit this information to the Materials Division.
-If a portable plant is mobilized to the and
+The plant must be reviewed for acceptance by the Resident Engineer based on the criteria as further detailed below in the Preparatory Work and Contractor Work Plans portion of this section below.

-Project, the Resident Engineer must notify the Oklahoma Department of Environmental Quality (ODEQ) and the Materials Division.
+If a portable plant is mobilized to the Project, the Resident Engineer must notify the Oklahoma Department of Environmental Quality (ODEQ) and the Materials Division.
 The purpose of such notice is to ensure that the plant(s) are properly permitted and inspected for emissions by ODEQ, and that they are accurately tracked within ODOT's databases.
 When a plant is being installed to produce for a Project in your Residency notify:

 Oklahoma Department of Environmental Quality Air Quality Division P.O.
-Box 1677 Oklahoma City, OK 73101-1677 Phone: (405) 702-4100 Fax: (405) 702-4101
+Box 1677 Oklahoma City, OK 73101-1677 Phone: (405) 702-4100 Fax: (405) 702-4101 and

-Oklahoma Department of Transportation Materials Division Independent Assurance Branch 200 N. E. 21st Street Oklahoma City, OK 73105 Phone: (405) 521-2677 Fax: (405) 522-0552
+Oklahoma Department of Transportation Materials Division Independent Assurance Branch 5201 N.E.
+122nd Street Building 4011 Edmond, OK 73013 Phone: (405) 521-2677